pallabofficial/genZ/README.md

     screen sizes and devices.

 - Back-End:
-  - Robust Database and Server Infrastructure: Employing a reliable back-end infrastructure to manage product data and
+  - Robust Database and Serv Infrastructure: Employing a reliable back-end infrastructure to manage product data and
     facilitate secure transactions.
   - Payment Gateways: Integration with industry-standard payment gateways to ensure secure and convenient financial transactions for users.